fbpx

 “At first, I went through a lot,” said Michael.
 “I actually came in fresh off of drugs, so I had to detox.
 I’d say the first two to three months were probably the toughest for me.
 I didn’t know anybody; I wasn’t sure how to acclimate.
 But the thing that stuck with me was I knew I couldn’t leave because I’d have a warrant out for my arrest.”

-A pinnacle moment occurred when Michael fulfilled a class assignment by writing a grieving letter to his deceased girlfriend, then reading it at her grave site while accompanied by a counselor and classmates.
+Michael fulfilled a class assignment by writing a grieving letter to his deceased girlfriend, then reading it at her grave site while accompanied by a counselor and classmates.
 He described the episode in a social media post last October:

 The night before, I sat on the stool during house church and asked for prayer.
 TJ prayed, ‘God take him by the right hand and lead him where he needs to go.’
 Austin prayed, ‘Be not afraid, because that’s what God tells people in the Bible when something big is going to happen.’